 As I live in apartment building I have apparent problem with setting up ham radio antenna.
 The obvious place to set up antenna was the roof as it is easily accessible.
 Due to small space and me not wanting to make mess of a wires, I decided to use compromise vertical multiband.
 A friend had spare DunaX-GPN4B (40, 20, 15 and 10m) so it was obvious choice.
 I had to put down about 30m of coax cable to my apartment, and soon I was in the air.

 Ideas come from necessities, and it was not hard to figure out what has to be done.
-I’ve set limits to have just two antenna cables going to the roof – one for HF and one for VHF/UHF.
-Switch should have two functions, to allow me select one of three HF antennas and one of two VHF/UHF antennas.
+I’ve set limits to have just two antenna cables already going to the roof – one for HF and one for VHF/UHF.
+Switch should have two functions, to allow me select one of three HF antennas.

 Switch has to go on the roof and to be controlled remotely using third, thin signal cable.
 Remote control unit should sit on top of my Ft-857D.